 Free Tools and Technical Resources

-34. Whether you’re a WordPress pro or a beginner, you’ll find plenty of useful blog and other resources in this big list from WHdb: Top 100 Resources for WordPress Tips, Tricks and Tutorials.
+Whether you’re a WordPress pro or a beginner, you’ll find plenty of useful blogs and other resources in this big list from WHdb.

-36. If you’ve ever struggled with English grammar (and especially if English isn’t your first language), use the Grammarly Handbook to remind yourself of the rules.
+If you’ve ever struggled with English grammar (and especially if English isn’t your first language), use the Grammarly Handbook to remind yourself of the rules.
 Try out the free version of Grammarly to catch typos and hard-to-spot mistakes.

 Free Business Inspiration and Motivation